 Attract the Right Job or Clientele:

 How we handle productivity issues almost forecasts our likelihood for future success.
-Worse, businesspeople have a difficult time dealing with stress that will negatively impact productivity.
+Worse, businesspeople have difficulty dealing with stress that will negatively impact productivity.
 It becomes difficult to accomplish everything within their time allotment.
 Then the initial issue can become a 360.

-The stress increases as worry sets in about completing what we believe to be necessary for fulfilling our vision.
+The stress increases as we worry about completing what we believe is necessary to fulfill our vision.
 For those employed, the stress is worse due to the fear of not living up to employer expectations.
 Fear then sets in about the potential of being fired.

-Time efficiencies may not alleviate all that concerns us, but they will enable us to achieve more in less time.
+Time efficiencies may not alleviate all our concerns of us, but they will enable us to achieve more in less time.
 As we become more productive, it’s easier to believe we will see better possibilities ahead.
 We are to come to an understanding of how we handle productivity issues.
-Only then are we able to modify our habits for better results.
+Only then are we able to modify our habits for better results?

 In addition to my need to complete a big project, two devices required repair.
-And then I had to research an unexpected topic.
-The icing on the cake was in having the email from two collaborative partners blocked.
+And then, I had to research an unexpected topic.
+The icing on the cake was blocked by having the email from two collaborative partners.
 All of this ate into my time for finalizing what I need.
 But solving the problems came first as they would, otherwise, negatively affect my work.

 I’m one who typically does the opposite of most people, and it works for me.
-You may be surprised by my first suggestion: When big projects loom ahead, do the opposite of what you usually do.
+My first suggestion may surprise you: When big projects loom ahead, do the opposite of what you usually do.
 Instead of over-thinking, stressing about it, and doubting yourself, take a break!

 Why would I make the first suggestion to take a break?
 We lose time anyway when stress takes the lead.
 But the worst part is that we do not make the best decisions under these circumstances.
 Accordingly, unexpected errors are more likely to occur.
 And then we go down a sinkhole of lost time and productivity.
 And then more stress sets in about how to handle productivity issues.

-However, as you become comfortable moving away from work for a while, time efficiencies kick in.
+However, time efficiencies kick in as you become comfortable moving away from work for a while.
 How?

 I find that either listening to music or exercising takes my mind off what I need to get done.
 As my mind wanders, new ideas come to me for completing the project looming ahead.
 Upon returning, I proudly recognized having walked a couple of miles in the cold.
 I then returned to my computer to record new ideas in mind.
 Now it’s a matter of prioritizing the thoughts as they coordinate with the deadlines ahead.

 Not only was I able to figure out how to handle my productivity issues best, but I also got in some exercise.
-Although at first glance, it appears to be a waste of time to move away from my desk, it proves to be otherwise.
+Although it appears to be a waste of time to move away from my desk at first glance, it proves to be otherwise.